Design of the monodomain model by artificial neural networks: Numerical illustrations

 \end{minipage}\\ \FloatBarrier

-In Figure~\ref{fig-num}, we observe that minimum and maximum of $v_{\text{ FH}}$ are approximated very accurately, whereas the overall graph of $v_{\text{ FH}}$ is roughly approximated (the misfit between the two curves is about 23.6\%).
-This is probably due to the specific choice of neural networks, more specifically the choice of the activation functions, and also the choice of the architecture.
-We note that reducing the value of the regularizing parameter $\varepsilon$ does not significantly change the results.
+We observe that minima and maxima of $v_{\text{ FH}}$ are approximated very accurately, whereas the overall graph of $v_{\text{ FH}}$ is roughly approximated (the misfit between the two curves is about 23.6\%).
+Likely this is due to the specific architecture of the neural network.
+We noted that reducing the value of the regularizing parameter $\varepsilon$ does not significantly change the results.
 However, starting with a large $\varepsilon$ can facilitate the convergence of gradient algorithms.
-Finally, let us mention that the FitzHugh-Nagumo model is itself a rough approximation of a real-world phenomena, and that actually every model is {\it wrong} by definition.
-The most important validation of a model consists in comparing its outcomes with real-world data, which is beyond the scope of this article.